-Spring is finally here which means warmer weather, the smell of dew in the morning, and of course, the most beautiful of all- pink cherry blossom.
-Adding a dose of beauty to any landscape, the trees pop with blossom for a short time in March, with stunning pastel pink flowers that flow in the wind.
-If you’re looking to update that lockdown walk this month, or day trip come March 29, and pass these beautiful flowers, check out our guide to where to see cherry blossom in Birmingham and further afield this spring.
+Spring is upon us!
+And that only means warmer weather, the smell of dew in the morning, and of course, the most beautiful of all: cherry blossom trees.
+Japanese cherry blossom – also known as sakura – is well suited to the British climate and can add a pop of colour and beauty to any landscape.
+Trees pop with blossom for a short time, with stunning pastel pink flowers that flow in the wind.
+If you’re looking for a new walk or day trip out these beautiful flowers are the perfect excuse, so check out our guide to where to see cherry blossom in Birmingham and further afield this spring.

 1. Birmingham Botanical Gardens

 From as early as late February sometimes, the treetops of Birmingham Botanical Gardens are dotted with pink blossoms – but by April and May they’re utterly laden with flowers.
 Sweet-scented cherry blossom trees can found around the main lawn, which is a beautiful spot for picnics, as well as near the rock pool.
 You’ll find them integrated as part of the gardens’ seasonal walking trail which highlights the best of the blooms, including magnolias, azaleas and rhododendrons too.

 Head for sort art and culture at the Ikon Gallery and you’ll be welcomed by these beautiful cherry blossom trees in Oozells Square.
 This spot is where nature meets the urban jungle of Birmingham as it’s possibly the most central area in the city to find these gorgeous, springtime trees.